jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-1/mpad2003-eda-group-1.md

 ## 2. Getting Data

 To import data into Google Sheets, we copied the URL of the dataset.
-Then, we selected an empty cell at the beginning of the spreadsheet (e.g., cell A1) and entered the formula  ` =IMPORTDATA("URL") `.
+Then, we selected an empty cell at the beginning of the spreadsheet (e.g., cell A1) and entered the formula  ` =IMPORTDATA("URL") ` (Marier, 2021, 0:46).
 We replaced "URL" with the copied URL, including the quotation marks.
 Finally, we pressed Enter to import the dataset.

 ![](importdata_screenshot.png)<br>
 *Figure 1: The "Import file" prompt on Google Sheets.*